Ju4r3z13/CS4337Project1/devlog.md

 10/24/2025 11:40 pm
 Ran into issues uploading my code to github so I had to make a file and paste the contents from my original .rkt

+10/24/2025 the issues are my wifi, I will upload a rough version and then a final version hopefully not past 12, I am yet to try a feature I wanted to add.